derMacon/anki-pdf-editor/README.md

 // todo insert gif

 ### Todo
-* copy updated manual to maven resources
-* backend should render line with div tags
 * update vimrc with
     - page tag instead of page num
     - curr page with `,p`